hakank/picat_regex/README.md

 - `regex_replace(Pattern,Replacement,Subject,Replaced)`
   `Replaced = regex_replace(Pattern,Replacement,Subject)`

-  Replace all occurrences of Pattern in the Subject with the  string Replacement.
+   Replaces all occurrences of Pattern in the Subject with the  string Replacement.
 The output is the string Replaced.
 In Replacement one can use backreferences such as  "$1", etc.

-  `regex_replace2(Subject,Pattern,Replacement) = Replaced`
+- `regex_replace2(Subject,Pattern,Replacement) = Replaced`
   This is a variant with the string Subject is in the first position to simplify chaining of replacements.

   Here's a simple example of categorizing characters in vowels and consonants: